Spring Snow: The Siamese princes, Iinuma and Tadeshina

 In December, two princes arrive from Siam to study at the Peers School, and are given rooms by the Matsugaes.
 They are Prince Pattanadid (a younger brother of the new king, Rama VI) and his cousin, Prince Kridsada (a grandson of Rama IV), nicknamed "Chao P." and "Kri", respectively.
 Chao P is deeply in love with Kri's sister, Princess Chantrapa ("Ying Chan"), and wears an emerald ring she gave him as a present.
 They ask Kiyoaki if he has a sweetheart and he names Satoko, although he has just sent her a "wildly insulting letter" the day before, in which he claims falsely that he has recently visited a brothel for the first time and has lost all respect for women, including her.
 To save the situation, he telephones Satoko and makes her promise to burn any letter she receives from him, and she agrees.

 Chapter 7 describes Honda's stuffy household, and includes his musings on the Laws of Manu, which he has been required to study, and an anecdote about a second cousin, Fusako, who was caught making a pass at him at a family gathering.

 The two princes meet Satoko at the Imperial Theatre in Tokyo.
 She is courteous, and Kiyoaki concludes that she has burnt the letter.
 Chapter 9 portrays Shigeyuki Iinuma, a reactionary 23-year-old from Kagoshima, who has been Kiyoaki's tutor for the last six years.
 He bemoans his ineffectiveness, and the decadent state of Japan, while worshipping at the Matsugae family's shrine.
 Shortly after the new year, Kiyoaki reveals to him that he knows of his affair with a maid, Miné, and blackmails him into concealing his own trysts with Satoko.
 Satoko's maid, old Tadeshina, promises to help.

-In Chapter 11, we are given an extract from Kiyoaki's dream-diary which predicts events in later books.
+In Chapter 11, we are given an extract from Kiyoaki's dream-diary.